 The Henry Mountains have many natural attractions as well.
 The geology is interesting since granite intrusions pushed directly up through the sandstone layers in a rather spectacular fashion.
 There are no foothills and the mountains rise straight out of the desert.

 This is a land of contrast.
 There is just something interesting about walking through a snowbank in late June when only a few miles away the desert bakes in 110 degree heat.
-Besides glaciers, there is a bit of everything here.
+With the exception of glaciers, there is a bit of everything here.

 The northern mountain such as Mount Ellen rise well above timberline and are of a very alpine appearance.
 The southern mountains such as Mount Holmes and Ellsworth are very rugged, but more desert in nature.

 One of the best attractions of the Henry Mountains is that they are all public land (there is a ranch or two around the base of the mountains, but they don’t block any access).
 You can hike, climb, ski or camp anywhere you want without having to worry about private land signs or fences.

 The Mountains of LegendsPerhaps because the mountains were and are so remote, many legends (some of them true) have arisen in the mountains.
 Outlaws such as Butch Cassidy and Sundance Kid used the surrounding area to hide out and gun battles have been fought near the base of the mountains.
 Cass Hite settled an area just east of the mountains and was constantly on the hunt for lost silver mine, many of which believed existed and which dispute ended in a gun battle.
 Mormon settlers struggled to settle the areas and have many tales to tale as well.